Jasmine is an online writer to enjoys writing about travel, art, inspirational quotations, health, and parenting issues.

 Note: The prevailing scientific methods of the time were observation and repetition, conveniently suited for teaching masses.

-The primary concern of American linguistics in the first decades of the 20th century were languages spoken in the U.S. and linguists relied on observation in order to theoretically describe native languages.
+The primary concern of American linguistics in the first decades of the 20th century was languages spoken in the U.S. and linguists relied on observation in order to theoretically describe native languages.

 - Other research also produced results which showed that explicit grammatical instruction in the mother language is more productive.